oraricha/apester-newsroom/_posts/2016-11-10-trump-won-well-we-werent-surprised.md

 <span style="font-weight: 400">We are not a polling company, nor are any of our publishing partners using our engagement products to write scientific surveys.
 Our objective is to provide an outlet, not only for the audience to read a story, but an environment and mechanism by which they can express their own opinion as well.  </span>

-<span style="font-weight: 400">That puts us, Apester, at the intersection between the media and “the people.”</span>

-<span style="font-weight: 400">The outcome of this process is a more engaged audience and a more loyal readership.
-Which, from time to time, means that there is a strong connection between the sentiment of the our users and the outcomes of significant political elections.</span>

-<span style="font-weight: 400">We are not a polling company, nor are any of our publishing partners using our engagement products to write scientific surveys.
-Our objective is to provide an outlet, not only for the audience to read a story, but an environment and mechanism by which they can express their own opinion as well. </span>

 <span style="font-weight: 400">The U.S. Election results show how vast the disparity is between the sentiment of the people and what is being reported by the media.
-In that landscape, it’s not surprising that</span>

-<span style="font-weight: 400">a contextual social engagement tool, when used effectively by journalists, helps bridge the gap and illuminate the reader's’ true stance.</span>
+In that landscape, it’s not surprising that </span><span style="font-weight: 400">a contextual social engagement tool, when used effectively by journalists, helps bridge the gap and illuminate the reader's’ true stance.</span>

 <span style="font-weight: 400"><span style="font-weight: 400">In the past year and a half, Apester’s data-driven units better predicted the results of the Greek referendum, </span><a href="http://news.apester.com/aol-apester-poll-won-super-tuesday-2-predicted-michigan-upset-2/"><span style="font-weight: 400">Super Tuesday 2,</span></a><span style="font-weight: 400"> the Michigan Democratic primary, </span><a href="http://news.apester.com/brexit-no-one-saw-it-coming-you-did/"><span style="font-weight: 400">Brexit</span></a><span style="font-weight: 400">, and now the Trump upset. </span></span>